imanuelr/sch3lp.github.io/_posts/2017-06-09-the-lead-developer-conference.md

 Something important he added though, is that you can also improve Mental Models via coaching (being coached).
 It's paramount for Lead Devs to get your mentees to that _Aha_ moment, so they can improve their Mental Model.

+_Interpretation_ I think what is important is seeing the difference in thinking about changing the way your action is executed (a retrospective).
+And seeking a way to apply these lessons learned to a more abstract level, so that you can apply changes to other actions that resemble the previous action in one way, but are not necessarily the same action (second learning loop).

 ### Dominika Rogala - Things you wish you shared with your team before they agreed on that deadline <a name="#Dominika_Rogala">&nbsp;</a>
 Deadlines are known to get missed.
 But is there a way to prevent this from happening?